 Being a Designer 101: Essential Readings For Wannabe Product Designers

-I’ve been meeting with more junior UX and Product Designers over the last few months seeking career advice.
+I’ve been meeting with more and more junior UX and Product Designers over the last few months seeking career advice.
 Generally, they are people who are young and/or have taken some type of bootcamp course in hope of a career change.
 I’m really interested in giving back to the community and providing honest and useful feedback that I would have loved only a few years back so I thought I’d scale that and write a blog post.

-As I was finishing a recent email, about some essential reading to help a some sharpen their classic design chops, I realized I had repeated this list many times.
+As I was finishing a recent email, about some essential reading to help a someone sharpen their traditional design chops, I realized I had repeated this list many times.
 So in an effort to be more efficient, and hopefully spread some wisdom, here is a breakdown of what I consider essential reading.